EGI-Federation/documentation/content/en/providers/notebooks/operations/_index.md

 terraform to start them and then execute the playbook to get them added to the cluster.

-Any changes in the master, NFS or ingress VMs should be done carfully as those will probably break the configuration of the kubernetes cluster and of any application running on top.
+Any changes in the master, NFS or ingress VMs should be done carefully as those will probably break the configuration of the Kubernetes cluster and of any application running on top.

 Destroying the cluster can be done with a single command: